ZJHSteven/owlbear-rodeo-portals/README.md

 - fix: delete destination id from metadata when destination is deleted
 - fix: position and bounding box for items that lie (because of rotation)
-- feat: context menu to start a one-way link
-- feat: context menu to start a two-way link
 - feat: change link origin
 - feat: change link destination
 - feat: change link directions